xqtr/blocker_bbs_telnet_client/README.md

 This Application is based on Nodespy Code ver1.10, written for Mystic BBS, By James Coyle.
 The original code released under GPL3, so the same applies here.

-The file contains all source code needed, in FreePascal.
-Also contains a bash script to compile the program from its directory/folder.

 Blocker Features:
 - Full ANSI Support for BBSes